There is a great deal of

 lead to the development of theories.

-number of observations and/or experimental results have been compiled,
+observations and/or experimental results have been compiled, and all are

-and all are consistent with a generalized description of how some element of
+consistent with a generalized description of how some element of nature

-nature operates, this description is called a theory.
-Theories are much broader
+operates, this description is called a theory.
+Theories are much broader than

 important scientific tools.
 They provide a context for interpretation of new